Jay Lethal: All Elite Wrestling / Return to Ring of Honor (2021–present)

 On Aug.
 5, 2022, at Battle of the Belts III, Lethal failed to win the AEW TNT Championship from Wardlow.
-On November 2, Jarrett attacked Darby Allin and aligned himself with Lethal, Dutt and Singh.
-On November 19 at Full Gear, Lethal and Jarrett was defeated by Allin and Sting.
-On January 4, 2023 episode of Dynamite, Lethal and Jarrett challenged The Acclaimed (Anthony Bowens and Max Caster) for the AEW World Tag Team Championship, but failed to win the titles.
-Two days later at the Battle of the Belts V event, Lethal and Jarrett had a rematch with The Acclaimed in a No Holds Barred tag team match, which they were unsuccessful.
+On November 2, Jeff Jarrett, debuting in AEW, attacked Darby Allin and aligned himself with Lethal, Dutt, Singh, and Cole Karter (who joined the group the same night dressing as Sting to ambush Allin), who came to be known as "The Lethal Connection".
+On November 19 at Full Gear, Lethal and Jarrett, representing The Lethal Connection, were defeated by Allin and Sting.
+On January 4, 2023 episode of Dynamite, The Lethal Connection (Lethal and Jarrett) challenged The Acclaimed (Anthony Bowens and Max Caster) for the AEW World Tag Team Championship, but failed to win the titles.
+Two days later at the Battle of the Belts V event, The Lethal Connection (Lethal and Jarrett) had a rematch with The Acclaimed in a No Holds Barred tag team match, which they were unsuccessful.
 On the January 18 episode of Dynamite, Lethal was unsuccessful at winning the AEW All-Atlantic Championship against Orange Cassidy.
-On January 25 episode of Dynamite, Lethal was defeated Mark Briscoe in a tribute match to Jay Briscoe who died in a car accident one week prior on January 17.
+On January 25 episode of Dynamite, Lethal was defeated by Mark Briscoe in a tribute match to Jay Briscoe, who died in a car accident one week prior on January 17.
 After the match, Lethal and Briscoe hugged in the ring.
-On February 22 episode of Dynamite, Lethal and Jarrett won the Revolution Tag Team Battle Royal to be added to the AEW Tag Team Championship match, but were once again unsuccessful.
+On February 22 episode of Dynamite, The Lethal Connection (Lethal and Jarrett) won the Revolution Tag Team Battle Royal to be added to the AEW Tag Team Championship match, but were once again unsuccessful.

-On May 17 episode of Dynamite, The Lethal Connection attacked the AEW World Tag Team Champions FTR (Cash Wheeler and Dax Harwood), with Karen Jarrett helping The Lethal Connection.
-Lethal and Jarrett failed to win the title from FTR at Double or Nothing with Mark Briscoe was the special guest referee.
-On the June 14 episode of Rampage, Lethal, Jeff Jarrett and Karen Jarrett took on Mark Briscoe, Papa Briscoe and AEW referee Aubrey Edwards.
-During the match, Lethal was hit with the Guitar by Edwards, who also made Karen submit with the figure four leglock.
+On the May 17 episode of Dynamite, The Lethal Connection (Lethal & Jarrett) and Karen Jarrett attacked the AEW World Tag Team Champions FTR (Cash Wheeler and Dax Harwood).
+The Lethal Connection (Lethal and Jarrett) failed to win the title from FTR at Double or Nothing, with Mark Briscoe as the special guest referee.
+On the June 14 episode of Rampage, The Lethal Connection (represented by Lethal, Jarrett, and Jarrett's wife, Karen) took on Mark Briscoe, Papa Briscoe and AEW referee Aubrey Edwards.
+During the match, Lethal was hit with the guitar by Edwards, who also made Karen submit with the figure-four leglock.
 Lethal was a participant in the inaugural Continental Classic, where he was placed in the Gold block.
 Lethal did not win a match in his block and recorded no points.

+On the January 1, 2026 episode of Ring of Honor Wrestling, Lethal turned heel by attacking ROH World Champion Bandido and then formed an alliance with Blake Christian and Lee Johnson known as "The Lethal Twist".
+On August 21 at Death Before Dishonor, The Lethal Twist defeated Dalton Castle and The Outrunners (Turbo Floyd and Truth Magnum) to win the ROH World Six-Man Tag Team Championship, thus making Lethal the first man to win all five ROH men's championships.